codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 }
 ```

-After which run the command `composer update` from the terminal to install the packages.
+Now run the command `composer update` from the terminal to install the packages.

 ## Build Hex Color API

-While in the ColorApi terminal run the command below to create a controller for your API.
+While in the `ColorApi` terminal, run the command below to create a controller for your API:

 ```bash
 php artisan make:controller ColorController
 ```

-The above command will create a controller at `app/Http/Controllers/ColorController.php`.
-In big projects, controllers are meant to group similar request handling logic in different methods but the Hex Color API we’re building is relatively small and as such will only have one controller method.
+This command will create a controller at `app/Http/Controllers/ColorController.php`.
+In big projects, controllers are meant to group similar request-handling logic in different methods, but the hex color API we’re building is relatively small and will only have one controller method.

-Update the contents of `ColorController.php` so it looks like below:
+Update the contents of `ColorController.php` so it looks like this:

 ```php
 <?php